ICAEW to incorporate emerging technologies into the ACA qualification

 Monday 2 September 2019 – ICAEW is evolving its ACA qualification as part of an initiative to incorporate emerging technologies into accountancy education.
 Recognising the impact of technology on future skills, ICAEW is collaborating with Inflo, a leading provider of financial data analytics software to the accounting profession, to develop the skills required by advanced technologies, through knowledge and practical learning and examinations.

-The collaboration will first focus on Audit and Assurance exams.
+The collaboration concerning ACA qualification will first focus on Audit and Assurance exams.
 Auditors in practice are increasingly using more advanced approaches to interrogate client data, applying techniques like data analytics to perform work such as risk assessment or fraud testing.
-ICAEW has been exploring ways the analytical and interpretive skills such techniques require can be incorporated in ACA training and assessment.
+ICAEW has been exploring ways the analytical and interpretive skills such techniques require can be incorporated in ACA training and assessment in order to receive the qualification.

 The collaboration will then expand into Corporate Reporting exams, with potential extension into other exams across the ACA qualification, recognising the relevance of data analysis techniques to a broad range of accounting services.